How To Build Your Ideal Customer Profile With Location Intelligence

 How to build an ideal customer profile

-Step 1: Gather up your customer data
+Step 1.
+Gather up your customer data

 Once you have your customer data, it’s time to break it down.
 While the exact characteristics might vary depending on your business, these examples are usually pretty useful across all industries:

-• How much they’ll pay: Note that this isn’t how much they’re paying for your product or service right now, but how much they can pay.
-For a B2B — business-to-business — company, that’ll be the size of the company the customer works at.
-For a B2C — business-to-consumer — company, that’ll be that customer’s budget or income level.
+Note that this isn’t how much they’re paying for your product or service right now, but how much they can pay.

-• Industry/Job: For B2B companies, industry will be one of the most important characteristics of your ICP.
+For B2B companies, industry will be one of the most important characteristics of your ICP.
 Is your product particularly tailored to mechanics?
 Retailers?
 White-collar professionals?
 For B2C companies, your customer’s job title can be an important part of their profile, too.

-• Geography: Is your product more popular in specific neighborhoods?
+Is your product more popular in specific neighborhoods?
 Maybe specific countries are more likely to purchase your online service?
 The scale of the geography involved will depend on your business’s reach.
 A local fast food joint might only care about nearby neighborhoods, while a multinational chemical corporation will analyze entire countries.

-• Demographics: Some services are more popular with women.
+Some services are more popular with women.
 Some products are only accessible to people with a certain level of income.
 Ethnicity, education level, and even home ownership can be part of your customer’s demographics.

-Step 3: Group similar customers together
+Step 3.
+Group similar customers together

 Location intelligence is what you get when you take data and represent it on a map.
 Most of the characteristics that make up your ICP — from demographics to income levels — can be used for this.
 With location intelligence, you’ll enrich your ICP, allowing you to enhance your marketing campaigns, optimize logistics, and more.
 Using tools like Smappen is the easiest way to combine location intelligence with your ICP and get even more data to work with.
 Here’s how that works.

-Combine your ICP with demographic data
+Combine demographic data with your ICP

 When you first build your ICP, you’re usually going to use internal data pulled from existing customers.
 But whether you don’t have enough internal data to build from or you just want to make your ICP more granular, demographic data is a great asset.
 Then, if you use a tool like Smappen to see how that data correlates with a specific location — like a new franchise — you can make your ICP that much more relevant.